-In order to increase trade show foot traffic, it’s important to follow these guidelines.
+In order to increase trade show booth traffic, it’s important to follow these guidelines.
 You might be surprised to learn that most convention attendees plan which vendors they’re going to visit before they ever set foot in the convention hall.
 They’re all about achieving their goals as quickly as possible and with maximum efficiency.
 If you’re not lucky enough to be on that list, chances are that they’ll just pass you by.
 Find out how to drive traffic to your trade show booth below:

 Spread The Word In Advance